 Katz lies with two gravestones covered in cloth.
-She found these gravestones discarded in a Berlin cemetery garbage in 2013.
+She found these gravestones in a Berlin cemetery garbage.
 They are produced by the German State and are from an area of the cemetery dedicated to “victims” from the World War II period: the men and women were German soldiers, police officers, air force officers, SS personnel, prisoners of war, and civilians.

-Katz’s work with these gravestones pertains to confronting the humanity of the nameless other, as well as the topics of concealment, protection, and memory.
-Lying with My Partner emphasizes being, in stillness and perhaps even dependency, with this other.
+Katz’s work with these gravestones pertains to humanizing “the other“, and naming the nameless.
+Lying with My Partner emphasizes being, in stillness and perhaps even dependency, with this”other”.

 Curated by Ciprian Ciuclea and Olivia Nitis